Covid 19 coronavirus: Man films himself coughing on shoppers in supermarket

 "There is nothing else that I can say but apologise to everybody, and assure you all it will not happen again."

-Despite wearing a shirt with Graham Hill Roofing branding, the man had never worked for the company, according to 1 News.
+Despite wearing a shirt with Graham Hill Roofing branding, the man had never worked for the company, a spokesman said.

+"We can confirm this person involved has never worked directly for Graham Hill Roofing Ltd, this person was an employee of a temping agency," the spokesman said.

+"We are working with the Police to get our clothing back and will assist them with any information they require in this matter."

 Fresh Choice Barrington said they had reported the video to police.